 14. At Eternity’s Gate, Hulu and YouTube

-The film attempts to peak into Van Gogh's tormented psyche during the final years of his life.
+The film attempts to peak into Van Gogh’s tormented psyche during the final years of his life.
 We see Van Gogh wandering through wheat and sunflower fields in Arles, using nature as a balm against his depressive personality.
-Van Gogh's work receives a rave review while he's simultaneously losing an ear and being tossed in the St. Remy asylum.
+Van Gogh’s work receives a rave review while he’s simultaneously losing an ear and being tossed in the St. Remy asylum in Provence.

 15. Mr. Turner, Amazon Prime and YouTube

-The film focuses on the controversial decision to move the Barnes collection from the Philadelphia suburbs to downtown, against the express prohibition in the will of its founder, the eccentric and dogmatic Dr. Albert C. Barnes.
+The film focuses on the controversial decision to move the Barnes collection from the Philadelphia suburbs to downtown.
+This move was against the express prohibition in the will of its founder, the eccentric and dogmatic Dr. Albert C. Barnes.
 Barnes wanted his collection to stay in situ and function as an art school not a public museum.

 The compelling documentary tells the story of the struggle for control of the Barnes Foundation.
 Tackling a controversial topic, the documentary provoked a lively debate.
 It’s biased in favor of the move protestors.